 Whilst overall, there is a general agreement that men and women should be treated fairly on the job market, 10% of the young agree or agree strongly that "Men should have more right to job than women when jobs are scarce".
 Many more women (86%) disagree with this statement than men (69%).

-should have more right to job than women when job are scarce"
+Fig. 3.36 Men should have more right to job than women when jobs are scarce